gregory-halverson/ECOv003-L3T-L4T-JET/README.md

 *Table 4.
 Listing of the L4T ESI data layers.*

-The BESS GPP estimate represents the amount of carbon that plants are taking in.
+The BESS-JPL GPP estimate represents the amount of carbon that plants are taking in.
 The transpiration component of PT-JPL-SM represents the amount of water that plants are releasing.
-The BESS GPP is divided by the PT-JPL-SM transpiration to estimate water use efficiency (WUE), the ratio of grams of carbon that plants take in to kilograms of water that plants release.
+The BESS-JPL GPP is divided by the PT-JPL-SM transpiration to estimate water use efficiency (WUE), the ratio of grams of carbon that plants take in to kilograms of water that plants release.
 These WUE and GPP estimates are distributed in the L4T WUE product as listed in Table 6.

 | **Name** | **Description** | **Type** | **Units** | **Fill Value** | **No Data Value** | **Valid Min** | **Valid Max** | **Scale Factor** |**Size** |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | -- |